jade-chuapakdee/OfficeBot/README.md

 ## Introduction

 OfficeBot, a cutting-edge office assistant revolutionizing document delivery within the workplace.
 Powered by the Bellman-Ford algorithm, traditionally employed in network optimization, OfficeBot navigates the office space with precision, calculating the shortest paths for efficient document transfers.
-In this project we choose Python for GUI and Prolog for Ai logic.

 ## Requirements